imanghafoori1/laravel-temp-tag/README.md

 ### :raising_hand: Contributing:

-If you find an issue or have a better way to do something, feel free to open an issue or a pull request.
+If you find an issue or have a better way to do something, feel free to open an issue, or a pull request.

 If you use laravel-widgetize in your open source project, create a pull request to provide its URL as a sample application in the README.md file.

 ### :star: Your Stars Make Us Do More :star:

-As always if you found this package useful and you want to encourage us to maintain and work on it, just press the star button to declare your willingness.
+As always if you found this package useful, and you want to encourage us to maintain and work on it, just press the star button to declare your willingness.

 -------------